Important Skills for Job Seekers and Online Business Owners

-Knowledge of software and workplace procedures are a good base to have when applying for jobs but they don’t show how you perform when working with other employees, contractors, clients and suppliers.
+Knowledge of software and workplace procedures are a good base to have when applying for jobs there are other “soft skills” you need to know to perform well when working with other employees, contractors, clients and suppliers.

 We’ve managed to get the rights of an Oxford graduate and published author who has helped people from school age students to working parents achieve their life and study goals.